 Were you injured at work in Miami, FL?
 You may be entitled to compensation for medical bills, lost wages, and pain and suffering.
-An experienced Miami workers’ compensation lawyer at Shaked Law Firm can help you understand your legal options under Florida workers’ compensation and personal injury laws.
+An experienced Miami workers’ compensation lawyer at Shaked Law Personal Injury Lawyers can help you understand your legal options under Florida workers’ compensation and personal injury laws.

 We’ve represented thousands of injured workers in South Florida since we opened our doors in 2007.
 We’ve also won hundreds of millions of dollars in compensation on their behalf.

-How Shaked Law Firm Can Help With a Workers’ Compensation Claim in Miami
+How Shaked Law Personal Injury Lawyers Can Help With a Workers’ Compensation Claim in Miami

 You’re covered by workers’ compensation in Florida if you work for an employer with at least four employees.
 That doesn’t mean it’ll be easy to get the benefits you deserve after an on-the-job injury.